open enrollment guide for COBRA participants

 Specialty Drugs: Low-volume, high-cost medication prescribed for chronic and complex illnesses such as multiple sclerosis, hepatitis C and hemophilia, as well as some common diseases such as rheumatoid arthritis.
 Specialty drugs often require special storage and handling and are not readily available at the typical local retail pharmacy.

 High Deductible Health Plan (HDHP): A plan with a higher deductible than a traditional insurance plan.
 These plans typically have lower monthly premiums, but you must pay more out-of-pocket initially (your deductible for medical and pharmacy) before the plan starts to pay.
-An HDHP can be combined with a Health Savings Account (HSA), which allows you to pay for certain medical expenses with pretax dollars, if eligible.
+An HDHP can be combined with a Health Savings Account (HSA), which allows you to pay for certain medical expenses with pretax dollars.
 (The GW HSP is an HDHP.)

 Preventive Care: Preventive care services include those that help you manage your health, such as routine physical exams, screenings and lab tests.
 These services are covered at 100 percent by the GW health plans, with no out-of-pocket costs (such as deductibles or copays) if the services are received in-network.
 Be sure your provider codes the services as “preventive.”